 Speaking of live sound, if that is where you know you want to end up then we have just the course for you.
-Our 3 week/year Certificate Program in Live Sound covers everything you need to know about setting up the sound for a variety of live shows.
+Our 3-week Certificate Program in Live Sound covers everything you need to know about setting up the sound for a variety of live shows.

 Lastly, our sound engineering degree course is spread over three years and covers a variety of topics; here is a quick lowdown: